Capital in the Anthropocene: Reception

 Capital in the Anthropocene was awarded the 2021 New Book Award by Chuokoron-Shinsha, and was selected as one of the "Best Asian Books of the Year" at the Asia Book Awards in 2021.

 The book was an unexpected mainstream commercial success in Japan, selling over a quarter million copies by May 2021 and over a half million copies by September 2022.
 Saito attributes the book's success to its popularity among young people and its coincidental release during the COVID-19 pandemic, stating the widening of the wealth gap that occurred as a result of the COVID-19 recession increased the visibility of social and economic inequality while revealing "how destructive a capitalist society based on excessive production and consumption can be."

 The success of Capital in the Anthropocene has been credited with provoking a renewed interest in Marxist thought in Japan, with bookstores reporting an increase in sales in books about Marxism and Saito appearing on NHK's television series 100 Pun de Meicho to present a four-part introduction to Marx's Capital.

+The book's sequel, Marx in the Anthropocene, accused David Harvey of a "surprising negative reaction to the ecological turn in Marxism" and took issue with Neil Smith's theory of the social production of nature.
+Harvey, in turn, criticised it for abandoning historical materialism in order to rewrite Marx's approach based on narrow textual basis, and thus "reducing the concept of degrowth communism to an empty signifier, an abstract utopian romanticism".